Plyboard vs Gypsum Board: Understanding The Core Differences

 Yes, but it is heavier and more challenging to install compared to a gypsum board.
 It is better suited for decorative or load-bearing ceilings.

-Which is More Cost-Effective: Plyboard or Gypsum Board?
+Which Is More Cost-Effective: Plyboard or Gypsum Board?

 Gypsum board is generally more cost-effective than plyboard, making it ideal for large-scale projects with tight budgets.